inab/Wetlab2Variations/cwl-workflows/README.md

 Using local files allow faster execution of the pipeline or execution of just a simple task.

 ## Abstract workflow
 The workflow is also represented as an abstract CWL 1.2, where all the steps are Operation records.
-It is available at [abstract_workflows/workflow.cwl](abstract_workflows/workflow.cwl).
+It is available at [abstract_workflows/abstract_workflow.cwl](abstract_workflows/abstract_workflow.cwl), and its conceptual steps are in [abstract_operations](abstract_operations).